 Where is the LCSB located?

-We are a Benedictine community of members located mainly in England and Wales, although we have members elsewhere including Ireland, Germany and the USA.
+We are a Benedictine community of members located mainly in the UK, although we have members elsewhere including Ireland, Germany and the USA.
 We are a dispersed community, so we do not have a physical base.
 Instead, we meet in each other’s houses, in parishes, monasteries and abbeys and, very importantly, online.
 Wherever we are becomes, for us, our monastery for the day.

 Who can join?